 Common On-Page SEO Mistakes

-- Keyword stuffing - Unnatural keyword repetition hurts rankings
+- Keyword stuffing - unnatural repetition hurts rankings more than it helps

-- Duplicate content - Each page needs unique value
+- Duplicate content - every page needs to offer distinct value

-- Missing alt text - Images without descriptions miss opportunities
+- Missing alt text - images without descriptions are missed ranking opportunities

-- Generic titles - “Home” or “Page 1” provide no context
+- Generic titles - “Home” or “Page 1” tell search engines nothing

-- Broken internal links - Dead links harm user experience
+- Broken internal links - dead links frustrate visitors and waste crawl budget

-- Ignoring mobile - Mobile-first indexing requires responsive design
+- Ignoring mobile - with mobile-first indexing, responsive design is not optional

-- Thin content - Pages with little value don’t rank
+- Thin content - pages with little depth or substance rarely rank

 Baca dalam Bahasa Malaysia: SEO On-Page | Penulisan SEO